Television's Opening Night: How the Box Was Born

-The very first official live broadcast on British Television came from Alexandra Palace on 2 November 1936 - but there are no surviving recordings.
-To find out just what went on, this 21st century team will attempt to piece back together and recreate every aspect of the show from scratch, from the variety acts to the cameras, using the original technology and filming techniques to capture the excitement of the day.
+The very first official broadcast came from Alexandra Palace on 2 November 1936 - but there are no surviving recordings.
+To find out just what went on, this 21st-century team attempts to piece back together and recreate every aspect of the show from scratch - from the variety acts to the cameras - using the original technology and filming techniques to capture the excitement of the day.

-As they prepare for broadcast, the team will discover a story of cogs and gears, electron beams and dancing girls - and one mad night that, for better or worse, helped invent television as we know it.
+As they prepare for broadcast, the team discovers a story of cogs and gears, electron beams and dancing girls - and one mad night that, for better or worse, helped invent television as we know it.